nrkn/bloodlines-tc/README.md

 However you manage the palette, all textures, sprites etc have to be converted to this palette

-If you do it automatically, some will look great but most will come out entirely/mostly grayscale
+If you do it automatically, some will look great but most will come out entirely/mostly grayscale - the absolute best way is to convert them one at a time manually, but it's time consuming

+I have some ideas for tools to help speed this up

 ## Level decoration